 |Asia||149 servers||16 countries|

 |Oceania||44 servers||2 countries|

 All servers are streaming and torrenting-friendly, which is great, considering the total numbers aren't awe-inspiring.
 Of course, it's the quality, not the quantity, that matters most.
 However, Ivacy VPN doesn't own all of their servers and is yet to implement the RAM-only approach.

 Plans & pricing

 |Plan||Monthly price||Total price||Discount|

-If that wasn't enough, Ivacy VPN has a 2-year deal for $2.45/month and a 5-year option for $1.33/month only.
+If that wasn't enough, Ivacy VPN has a 5-year deal for $1.19/month.
 One would be hard-pressed to find a three-year deal nowadays, so if you really like this service, don't think twice and sign up long-term.
 You'll get a 30-day money-back guarantee which should be more than enough time to reconsider.